SteelCompendium/data-md-dse/Bestiary/Demon Bendrak.md

   - Ranged
   distance: Ranged 10
   target: Self or one ally
+  effects:
+  - name: Effect
-  effect: 'The target immediately becomes hidden, regardless of whether they have
-    cover or concealment. '
+    effect: 'The target immediately becomes hidden, regardless of whether they have cover or concealment. '
 weakness: Holy 3

 ~~~